Join the team at Junction

 Most people who work here are employed by Goole Town Council as part of the Arts & Culture department.
 We also offer freelance opportunities, these are more flexible and may better suit artists/creatives who want to fit working with us around other work.

 All available jobs are advertised on this page.
 We will always post roles here … we will only accept CVs if we ask for them, sorry but we can’t accept unsolicited CVs.
 When applying for a job you must complete the application form (unless otherwise stated).
-Application forms can be found in the downloads link at the bottom of the page.
+The Application form can be found at the bottom of the page, it allows you to save incomplete forms to come back to at another time.

 As well as a joining a great team of people that are all passionate about what they do, working at Junction (a part of Goole Town Council) brings some great employment benefits.
 These include: